multiscale-neurodevelopment/multiscale-neurodevelopment.github.io/_pages/about.md

 title: "About"
 ---

 We are open to new PhD students, Postdocs, and Master students to join the team.
-PhD position (3 year scholarship) now open for applications, see the call <a href="../images/Ausschreibung_PhD_neurodevelopment.pdf" target="_blank">PDF.</a>

 # Contact information
 Dr Casey Paquola - casey dot paquola at gmail dot com